Former Cowboys QB Tony Romo finally says he is done with football

 Tony Romo has yet to formally submit his retirement papers to the NFL.

-But the former Dallas Cowboys quarterback has finally acknowledged he is done with football.
+But the former Dallas Cowboys quarterback has finally acknowledged that he is done with football.

-But what Romo said before actually left the door open for a return to the game.

-In April, he said he was “about 99 percent” certain but was not unequivocal.
+In April, he said he was “about 99 percent” certain about leaving the game.

-“I wish I could tell you unequivocally, 100 percent, for the rest of my life, I’ll never play any sports at all.
-I don’t envision coming back,” Romo said then.
-“But I’ve also seen enough things, you know, from [coach Nick Saban’s] ‘I’m not going to Alabama’ to [Brett Favre’s] ‘I’m done playing football,’ that happen in life.”

 Clarence Hill: 817-390-7760, @clarencehilljr